The Pug: A Delightful Companion with a Rich History

 Breed Group

 The Pug belongs to the Toy Group in the American Kennel Club (AKC) and the FCI (Fédération Cynologique Internationale).
-This group is characterized by small, companionable breeds that are often bred for their charming personalities and suitability as indoor pets.
+This group is characterised by small, companionable breeds that are often bred for their charming personalities and suitability as indoor pets.
 Pugs exemplify this perfectly with their affectionate and sociable nature.

 Breed Size